Please enter your email in order to download this publication.

 So we should wait for proven science before using these tools to assess or develop leaders.
 Imagine if you screened someone for “learning agility,” they scored poorly and this held them back from a key career opportunity.
 Then, three years from now, the concept is proven not to be valid.

-If we’re making decisions about people’s careers, we should be very confident the concepts and tools we’re using to do that are proven through science.
+If we’re making decisions about people’s careers, we should be very confident about the concepts and tools we’re using to do that is proven through science.